 Ewing Marion Kauffman School

 Public charter school opened in 2011 in KCMO.
 At full capacity will serve 1,100 students from grades 5–12.
-After year one, the first class of 5th graders averaged two or more years of academic growth in reading, math, and science.
-A permanent campus for the school opened in August 2013 at 63rd Street and The Paseo.
+The school's college-preparatory curriculum is designed to accelerate student achievement in reading, math, and science.
+Located at 63rd Street and The Paseo.